douglashill/KeyboardKit/README.md

 ## Contributing

 I’d love to have help on this project.
 For small changes please [open a pull request](https://github.com/douglashill/KeyboardKit/pulls), for larger changes please [open an issue](https://github.com/douglashill/KeyboardKit/issues) first to discuss what you’d like to see.

-## Private API use

-`KeyboardBarButtonItem` safely calls the private `view` property on `UIBarButtonItem` to obtain the accessibility label of system bar button items, so that associated key equivalents can be shown to the user in the discoverability overlay on iPad.
-This could be removed if KeyboardKit provided its own localised text for system bar button items, but that’s not ideal given the system already has this text in a large number of languages.

-At least one app using KeyboardKit has been approved by app review and is live on the App Store.
-Please let me know if your app has been accepted too.

 ## Licence